potato-tf/MGE-VScript/README.md

 ### **WARNING:
 - This is very slow and will freeze your game for every arena
-- More "abstract" arenas (such as the ones on oihguy or chillypunch) will generate nav squares where you may not want them, and will take forever to generate.
-Both oihguy and triumph take 30+ mins for every arena.
+- More "abstract" arenas (such as the ones on oihguv or chillypunch) will generate nav squares where you may not want them, and will take forever to generate.
+Both oihguv and triumph take 30+ mins for every arena.
 You have been warned.

 ## Localization
 - Localization files are automatically detected by `cl_language` for per-player language settings, if a string is not localized it will default back to the DEFAULT_LANGUAGE constant.